 Keratoconus is a non-inflammatory eye condition.
-It is caused by the usually round dome shaped cornea, which is the transparent covering of the eye, becoming thinner, causing a cone-like bulge to develop.
-This cone shape then deflects light on its way to the retina at the back of the eye which leads to distorted and blurry vision.
+It is caused by the (usually round) dome-shaped cornea, which is the transparent covering of the eye, becoming thinner and causing a cone-like bulge to develop.
+This cone shape then deflects light on its way to the retina at the back of the eye, leading to distorted and blurry vision.

 Who is affected by it?

 The condition is more common in non-Caucasians.
-Keratoconus usually develops in your teens and is normally detected by your early 20s, but it can worsen over time so early detection can be beneficial.
+Keratoconus usually develops in your teens and is normally detected by your early 20s however, it can worsen over time so early detection can be beneficial.

 What causes the condition?